Shantang3/ACE-CPT-Notes/Personal Notes/Chr9-10: Muscular Training.md

 Axial skeleton (74) - central nervous system,  Appendicular skeleton (remaining 126), articulations - synovial joint (The most common type of joint, freely movable; 4 angular movements include flexion, extension, abduction, adduction)

 The planes of motion: sagittal - divides the body into right and left halves; transverse - divides the body into superior and inferior halves; frontal - divides the body into anterior and posterior halves.
+Flexion occurs in the sagittal plane of motion.

 ![IMG_1051](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/36ebc1bb-dc65-442a-87ac-e6be32733585)